 Norris Snoot book launch at Vicarage

-We will be relaunching My Book Blog very soon.
+At the start of the New Year, Vicarage relaunched My Book Blog.
 This online site gives children the opportunity to read and write blogs about a book.
 Not only that, but the children can complete fun activities to aid vocabulary knowledge and comprehension.

 “Children should be taught how to think, not what to think.”